wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;But he remains a person?

 **M:**&ensp;When you believe yourself to be a person, you see persons everywhere.
 In reality there are no persons, only threads of memories and habits.
 At the moment of realisation the person ceases.
 Identity remains, but identity is not a person, it is inherent in the reality itself.
-The person has no being in itself; it is a reflection in the mind of the witness, the ‘I am’, which again is a mode of being.
+The person has no being in itself; it is a reflection in the mind of the witness, the ‘I Am’, which again is a mode of being.

 **Q:**&ensp;Is the Supreme conscious?